What if I am not notified by a public body or contractor, if I am a subcontractor, that the prevailing wage is required to be paid on the job?

 - Example: If a contractor contributed to a bona fide health and welfare fund $6.05 for every hour an employee works, the effective annual rate of contribution is $6.05.
 If the allowable health and welfare portion of the prevailing wage is $5.05 per hour, the contractor/subcontractor can take a credit of $5.05 per hour.
 The contractor/subcontractor cannot receive an additional credit of $1.00 ($5.05 - $6.05), which can apply to reducing the hourly base wage that must be paid.

-The same formula applies to Pension, Annuity, 401k plans, Training, and Vacation in some localities that are funded by the contractor/subcontractor.
+The same formula applies to Pension, Annuity, 401k plans, Training, and Vacation where applicable.

 Can a contractor/subcontractor take adverse action against an employee who has filed, instituted or cause to be filed or instituted any proceeding under the Prevailing Wage Act or who has testified?